Mohit6294/tinder-ui/README.md

 --- installed react router dom
 --- Created a BrowserRouter > Routes > Route  = /Body > RouteChildren
 --- created a Footer component
+--- created a Login Page
+--- installed axios for Api Call
+--- handle Login
+--- installed cors in backend => add middleware to with configuration : origin, credentials
+--- whenever you're making API Call so pass axios: {withCredentials: true}
+--- installed react-redux + @reduxjs/toolkit => configureStore  => Provide this store to the application => createSlice =>
+    add reducer to store
+--- you should not be able to access other routes without login
+--- if token is not present , redirect user to Login page
+---